patel243/blogwatch/README.md

 ### Updating List of Posts and Pages

-_BlogLinksExtractor_ updates articles and pages URLs.
-To use it, set environment variable named _blog-url-list_.
-It's value should be absolute path to resources/blog-url-list directory. _BlogLinksExtractor_ should be run as Java application.
+_BlogLinksExtractor_ updates articles and pages URLs. _BlogLinksExtractor_ should be run as Java application.

 ### JUnit Tags